secretGeek/til/gulp/getting_started.md

     npm WARN deprecated graceful-fs@1.2.3: graceful-fs v3.0.0 and before will fail on node releases >= v7.0.
 Please update to graceful-fs@^4.0.0 as soon as possible.
 Use 'npm ls graceful-fs' to find it in the tree. npm WARN deprecated lodash@1.0.2: lodash@<3.0.0 is no longer maintained.
 Upgrade to lodash@^4.0.0.

-Then these warnings are typical `npm` noise if you aren't building a package.
+Then these warnings are typical `npm` noise if you aren't building a package and don't have a `package.json` file.

     npm WARN saveError ENOENT: no such file or directory, open 'C:\users\username\scratch\markdown-it-3\package.json'